 “Capitalizing on the strength of the IWU program, we were able to extend this grant to all WE5 schools and Wesley Seminary in a collaborative relationship, helping strengthen the culture of Wesleyan ministerial education,” reflected Gunsalus.
 “This program is attracting gifted ministry majors to our schools and deploying high-quality young ministers into The Wesleyan Church,” he continued.

-For more information or questions about how the Kern Ministry Program is offered at each institution, please contact email@example.com.
+For more information about how the Kern Ministry Program is offered at each institution, contact Education and Clergy Development at firstname.lastname@example.org.

 Rev. Ethan Linder is the pastor of collegians and young adults at College Wesleyan Church in Marion, Indiana, and contributing editor at The Wesleyan Church’s division of Education and Clergy Development.